JADES NIRSpec Spectroscopy of GN-z11: Lyman-$\alpha$ emission and possible enhanced nitrogen abundance in a $z=10.60$ luminous galaxy: Results

 \subsection{Emission lines and Redshift Determination}

 The full list of detected lines is given in Table \ref{tab:lines}.
 Line wavelengths are measured from the grating spectra because they have higher resolution resulting in less blending and more accurate line centroids.
-Line fluxes are measured from both the prism and gratings.
-We fit each emission line with a single Gaussian model, where the local continuum level and error is inferred using sigma-clipped median and standard deviation measured from around each emission line.
-The uncertainties on the Gaussian fit and the continuum level are then added in quadrature to estimate the errors on the measured line fluxes.
+Line fluxes are measured from both the prism and gratings, and we discuss the relative flux calibration between the two in Appendix~\ref{sec:compareNIRCam}.
+We perform a cubic-spline fit to the continuum in the prism (excluding the emission lines from the fit), and use this to subtract the continuum level in both the prism and the grating spectra (since the continua in the grating spectra have low signal-to-noise ratio).
+We then fit each emission line with a single Gaussian model, except for blended lines (noted in Table \ref{tab:lines}) where we measure the total flux of the complex.
+The uncertainty is computed taking into account the Poisson counting statistics and the readout noise.
+This is preferred to taking the intra-pixel standard deviation in counts in the spectrum, which would underestimate the true noise since the pixels are sub-sampled and interpolated from their native size by the data reduction pipleline and hence the noise is correlated.
+One emission line, \nivL$1486$, falls in the spectral coverage of both the G140M and G235M gratings, and we report both measurements in Table~\ref{tab:lines}.
+The wavelength and flux of this line are consistent between the gratings within the uncertainties.